 NAUSEA: This is most often caused by taking pain medications on an empty stomach.
-Reduce nausea by preceding each pain pill with soft food, and taking the pill with a large glass of water.
+Reduce nausea by preceding each pain pill with soft food and taking the pill with a large glass of water.

 SWELLING: Applying an ice bag to the face over the operated area will minimize swelling.
 Apply for 15 minutes, then remove for 15 minutes.
 Continue this for the first day.
+It's especially important to wrap the ice bag with a towel so that the ice is not in direct contact with the face to avoid injury.